hashicorp/go-retryablehttp/README.md

 makes `retryablehttp` very easy to drop into existing programs.

 `retryablehttp` performs automatic retries under certain conditions.
-Mainly, if an error is returned by the client (connection errors etc), or if a 500-range response is received, then a retry is invoked.
+Mainly, if an error is returned by the client (connection errors, etc.), or if a 500-range response code is received, then a retry is invoked after a wait period.
 Otherwise, the response is returned and left to the caller to interpret.

 The main difference from `net/http` is that requests which take a request body (POST/PUT et. al) require an `io.ReadSeeker` to be provided.
 This enables the